 If flea excrement is not found on the dog's body, an intradermal skin test can be done.
 The veterinarian will inject a small amount of flea allergen into your dog's skin to see if there is a positive response.

-Please also note that even if you cannot find any adult fleas on the dog, it does not necessarily mean that the environment is totally free of fleas in other life stages which can at some future point infest and affect your dog again.
+Note also that even if you cannot find any adult fleas on the dog, it does not necessarily mean that the environment is totally free of fleas in other life stages.
+In fact, about 99% of the flea lifecycle exists off the dog's body!
+It means that at some future point fleas in the environment can infest and affect your dog again.

 Here is a nice video talking about the flea life cycle and how to detect fleas on our dogs: